George Turnbull (businessman): Career

 Turnbull's three-year contract with Hyundai expired towards the end of 1977 triggering speculation of a possible return to a position of power and responsibility with the by now nationalised and ever more troubled British Leyland business or with the British National Enterprise Board, a quango positioned between British Leyland and the British government.
 It was announced in September 1977 that Turnbull would be joining Iran National, then assembling passenger cars based on the British Hillman Hunter.
 Turnbull's mandate was to increase domestic sourcing of components and in the longer term to foster the development of a home-based auto-industry in Iran.

 In 1979 he returned to the British motor industry as chairman of Talbot UK, formerly the Rootes Group and latterly Chrysler UK, by then a subsidiary of Peugeot.
-He had the unenviable task in 1981 of shutting the company's Linwood, Renfrewshire plant where the Hillman Imp had been made.
+He had the task in 1981 of shutting the company's Linwood, Renfrewshire, plant where the Hillman Imp had been made.
 Remaining with Peugeot until 1984, he served as president of the Society of Motor Manufacturers and Traders from 1982 to 1984, when he joined the Inchcape investment company becoming chairman and chief executive in 1986 and retiring in 1991.
 One of the companies in the Inchcape group was the UK importer of Toyota cars and Turnbull played a significant part in persuading the Japanese manufacturer to build a factory in the UK.